 Why do I need a bootable USB Flash Drive?

 Most modern computers today don’t ship with an optical drive.
 If you want to install fresh copy of Windows from scratch, the easiest and most preferred way of doing that without an optical drive is to install it from a bootable USB flash drive.

-The process is quite easy to follow and anyone who has medium level of skill with handling computers will breeze through it.
+The process to do this is quite easy to follow and anyone who has medium level of skill with handling computers will breeze through it.

-Step 1: Download and install Microsoft’s Windows 7 USB/DVD Download Tool [Microsoft Store Link]
+Step 1: Download and install Microsoft’s Windows USB/DVD Download Tool from here.

 Step 3: Insert a USB flash drive having 8GB or greater storage capacity in a USB port on your computer.

 Step 4: Launch Windows USB/DVD Download Tool you installed in Step 1.